 K-State Research Park

-The K-State Research Park includes four buildings: the Manhattan/Kansas State University Innovation Center, and the College of Human Ecology's Mary and Carl Ice Hall, the Kansas Department of Agriculture (KDA) administrative offices, and a new KDA laboratory.
+The K-State Research Park includes four buildings: the Manhattan/Kansas State University Innovation Center, the College of Human Ecology's Mary and Carl Ice Hall, the Kansas Department of Agriculture (KDA) administrative offices, and a new KDA laboratory.
 Construction of a new Stormont Vail clinical facility is underway.
-Future plans include adding up to 16 new buildings around NBAF that businesses and university programs can use for office space, training facilities and research laboratories.
+Future plans include adding new buildings around NBAF that businesses and university programs can use for office space, training facilities and research laboratories.

-The Kansas State University Institute for Commercialization (KSU-IC) in the Innovation Center facilitates R&D collaborations with public and private-sector entities regionally, nationally and globally.
-KSU-IC partnered with a number of KSU units, the Manhattan Area Chamber of Commerce and the City of Manhattan to create the Knowledge Based Economic Development (KBED), LLC, in 2008 to facilitate economic development activities focused on KSU strengths.
-The general operating parameters of KBED are delineated in the graphic above.
+The Kansas State University Innovation Partners (KSU-IP) in the Innovation Center facilitates R&D collaborations with public and private-sector entities regionally, nationally and globally.
+KSU-IP partnered with a number of KSU units, the Manhattan Area Chamber of Commerce and the City of Manhattan to create the Knowledge Based Economic Development (KBED), LLC, in 2008 to facilitate economic development activities focused on KSU strengths.

-KSU-IC can assist in obtaining funding to advance transformative innovations by engaging TechAccel, LLC, a forward-leaning investment company that KSU and KSU-IC helped establish.
+KSU-IP can assist in obtaining funding to advance transformative innovations by engaging Kansas City-based TechAccel, LLC, a forward-leaning investment company that KSU and KSU-IP helped establish.
 TechAccel focuses on co-development and de-risking of animal, plant and food ingredient technologies.

-Orion Integrated Biosciences headquartered in Larchmont, New York opened a new office in the Manhattan/Kansas State University Innovation Center in 2016.
+Orion Integrated Biosciences, originally headquartered in Larchmont, New York opened a new office in the Manhattan/Kansas State University Innovation Center in 2016.
 Proximity to NBAF and Kansas State's expertise related to the NBAF mission were the primary drivers for opening an office in Manhattan.